Oops and Daisies

 • Shop

-Letting Go of Perfection: I’m a Hot Mess Mom, and I’m (Working on Being) Okay with That
+Letting Go of Perfection: I’m a Hot Mess Mom, and I’m (Working on Being) OK with That

 I need to regularly remind myself that the things people often put on social media are their highlight reel.
-They’re not our full lives: the heartaches, the disappointments, the anxiety….
-I need to remind myself of that, so I figured others might need this reminder too.
+They’re not their full lives: the heartaches, the disappointments, the anxiety….
+I need to remind myself of that, so I figured others might need this reminder, too.

 Hot mess mama